 Besides these items, eggplant is a vegetable that is widely cooked, baked, or roasted, The flavor is enhanced by adding spices such as dried pomegranate seeds

-Fruits that I noticed were pomegranate, grapes, pears, apples, and figs. I also got to try fresh figs for the first time.
+Fruits that I noticed were pomegranates, grapes, pears, apples, and figs. I also got to try fresh figs for the first time.
 Prior to this experience I’d only ever had dried figs to eat.
 There was a fruit shop close to our hotel and every time I crossed it, I thought I’d take figs with me back to Karachi.
 But by the end, I was so over my allowed weight limit for the luggage and ran out of space, I was unable to and ended up asking the shopkeeper to sell me 1 fig so I could at least try how the fresh ones tasted.
 And the nice man just gave it to me, even though I insisted on paying.

 The meat that Turkish people enjoy is lamb.
 You’ll find lamb in shawarmas, or other dishes grilled, baked, or cooked to perfection.
 Nothing too spicy, but every time you take a bite of it, you’ll feel the powerful flavor of lamb melting in your mouth.